QUASI-DEV/www/md/faq.md

 DAO tokens:

 - Give voting rights on important issues in the DAO
+- Can be traded peer to peer or on a exchange
+- If voted in by the DAO, provide access to a portion of the profits (generated by the Slocks), proportionally to how many tokens a participant holds
 - Can be used to open or close Slocks without having to pay a fee to the DAO
-- Can be traded peer to peer or on a exchange
-- If voted in by the DAO, provide access to a portion of the profits (generated by the Slocks), proportionally to how many tokens are held

 ### What if users want to own a Slock outright?

 It's possible to avoid paying the per-use fees by opting to pay a one-time deployment fee to the DAO.
-Note that the amount in question will be determined by the DAO itself as it engages with the service provider.
+Note that the amount in question will be determined by the DAO itself as it engages with the Service Provider's contract.

 ### Can I mine DAO tokens?

 No. DAO tokens are used purely to represent the proportion of votes a DAO token holder is entitled to as part of the DAO.
-If you would like to mine something, try [ether](https://github.com/ethereum/go-ethereum/wiki/Mining).
+If you would like to mine, [ether](https://github.com/ethereum/go-ethereum/wiki/Mining) is a good choice.

 ### Will I be able to send, receive and exchange DAO tokens?

-Yes, there will be functions built into the smart contract to send/receive DAO tokens and trading peer to peer will be possible from day one.
+Yes, there will be functions built into the smart contract to send/receive DAO tokens.
+Trading peer to peer will be possible from the time the DAO token sale ends.
+Several exchanges have already expressed interest in listing the DAO tokens as soon as technically possible.

 ### Will I need to be a programmer to purchase tokens?